RaviTella/PlayJavaAzureCosmosSQL/README.md

         httpExecutionContext.current());
   }
 ```
-Check out the source code for the Play Scala version of the appliation at [PlayScala App](https://github.com/RaviTella/PlayScalaReadingListApp)
+Check out the source code for the Play Scala version of the appliation at [PlayScala App](https://github.com/RaviTella/PlayScalaReadingListApp).
+This app will require either CosmosDB Mongo API or Mongo DB

-Check out the source code for the Spring Boot Web Flux version of the appliation at [SpringBoot WebFlux App](https://github.com/RaviTella/SpringBootWebFlux)
+Check out the source code for the Spring Boot Web Flux version of the appliation at [SpringBoot WebFlux App](https://github.com/RaviTella/SpringBootWebFlux).
+This app will require either CosmosDB Mongo API or Mongo DB